dmitrikozlov/django-logging/README.md

     `gcplog 'class: 'utils.logging.CloudLoggingHandlerX'`
     to map logger levels to Google Cloud severity levels

-    `gcplog 'client': google_cloud_client()` to instantiate Google Cloud logger client
+    `gcplog 'client': google_cloud_client()` to instantiate Google Cloud logging client

-    `file 'class': 'utils.logging.JsonFieldsFileHandler'` you may want to use this handler to add json_fields in the file entries, shown in examples here
+    `file 'class': 'utils.logging.JsonFieldsFileHandler'` if you want to write JSON fields in the log file as shown in examples here

-     You can specify logger levels with custom labels: `'NOTICE', 'ALERT', 'EMERGENCY'`.
+   Use custom labels `'NOTICE', 'ALERT', 'EMERGENCY'` if you want to specify Google Cloud logging levels

-Here is a complete example of an addition to your configuration:
+Here is a complete example of a configuration enabling logging to Google Cloud and a file.

 ```
 import os